milaflops/recipes/README.md

 # Recipes
 ## An Iterative Approach

 This is my collection of recipes, including modifications that I make.
-I figured I could use git when I make modifications to recipes, and use github's neat system to log issues, and use pull requests and approvals to make modifications.
+I think git + github is a good tool for tracking changes and modifications over time.

 ## Current Recipes